-Self-Assessment 1 2 3 4 5 6 7 Req4.1 : A variety of assessment methods are shown \checkmark to be used and are shown to be constructively aligned to achieving the expected learning outcomes and the teaching and learning objectives.
-Req4.2: The assessment and assessment-appeal policies are shown to be explicit, communicated to students, and applied consistently.
-Req4.3: The assessment standards and procedures for student progression and degree completion are shown to be explicit, communicated to students, and applied consistently.
-Req4.4: The assessment methods are shown to \checkmark include rubrics, marking schemes, timelines, and regulations, and these are shown to ensure validity, reliability, and fairness in the assessment.
-Req4.5: The assessment methods are shown to measure the achievement of the expected learning outcomes of the program and its courses.
-Req4.6: Feedback on student assessment is shown to be provided promptly.
-Req4.7: The student assessment and its processes are shown to be continuously reviewed and improved to ensure their relevance to the needs of the industry and alignment with the expected learning outcomes
+Self-Assessment 1 2 3 4 5 6 7 Req4.1 : A variety of assessment methods are shown to be used and are shown to be constructively aligned to achieving the expected learning outcomes and the teaching and learning objectives Req4.2 : The assessment and assessment-appeal policies are shown to be explicit, communicated to students, and applied consistently Req4.3 : The assessment standards and procedures for student progression and degree completion, are shown to be explicit, communicated to students, and applied consistently Req4.4 : The assessments methods are shown to include rubrics, marking schemes, timelines, and regulations, and these are shown to ensure validity, reliability, and fairness in the assessment

+Req4.5 : The assessment methods are shown to measure the achievement of the expected learning outcomes of the program and its courses Req4.6 : Feedback on student assessment is shown to be provided promptly \checkmark Req4.7 : The student assessment and its processes are shown t be continuously reviewed and improved to ensure their relevance to the needs of the industry and alignment to the expected learning outcomes \checkmark

-Criterion 5: Academic Staff
+Criterion 5 : Academic Staff

-Req.-5.1: The program to show that academic staff planning (including succession, promotion, re-deployment, termination, and retirement plans) is carried out to ensure that the quality and quantity of the academic staff fulfill the needs for education, research, and service.
+Req.-5 .1: This is to show that academic staff planning (including succession, promotion, re-deployment, termination, and retirement plans) is carried out to ensure that the quality and quantity of the academic staff fulfill the needs for education, research, and service.

 The program focuses on planning for academic personnel management, starting from including lecturers in charge of the program to serve in the administration of program development, teaching and learning, quality control planning, follow-up evaluation, and program development to follow the graduate program standards.
 Their professional qualifications, educational qualifications, and work experience expertise related to the program were also taken into consideration.
 In addition, there has been a plan for the continuity of the program in the future.
-In the academic year 2022-2023, the program had two more lecturers as a special external lecturer to help drive the program and act as an advisor.
-Program lecturers have planned to improve the program in 2024 to be more effective.
+In the academic year 2022, the program had one more lecturer as a special external lecturer to help drive the program in 2023 to be more effective.
 The college has prepared a human resource development plan for the International College for 5 years (2022-2026) to manage its personnel in the future.

 In the academic year 2024, the program used a teaching plan called Model 1.1, focusing on research.
-The program has 2 teaching styles, onsite and online, to facilitate students who cannot travel to study at the university.
-There were 3 lecturers in charge of the program and 4 co-lecturers, and it was sufficient for the number of 21students in the program Master and PhD. as follows:
+The program has 2 teaching styles, onsite and online, to facilitate students who could not travel to study at the university.
+There were 3 lecturers in charge of the program and 4 co-lecturers, and it was sufficient for the number of 21 students in the program Master and PhD as follows: